Dark-Matter-Deficient Galaxies from Collisions: A New Probe of Bursty Feedback and Dark Matter Physics: Star formation in gas remnants

 \section{Star formation in gas remnants}

 Our simulations reveal a systematic trend in which star formation is more efficient when the gravitational binding is weakened.
-To demonstrate this, we compare the quantity $b_T$ for the $\gamma=1$ (left) and $\gamma=0.1$ (right) cases in Fig.~\ref{fig:BKE20_compare} This parameter, motivated by the ratio of dynamical to free-fall times, increases with star formation efficiency.
-Following Ref.~\cite{2016ApJ...831...16L}, we define
+To demonstrate this, we compare the quantity $b_T$ for the $\gamma=1$ (left) and $\gamma=0.1$ (right) cases in \autoref{fig:BKE20_compare} This parameter, motivated by the ratio of dynamical time to free-fall time, increases with star formation efficiency.
+Following \citet{2016ApJ...831...16L}, we define

 with $c_s = \sqrt{T k_B/(\mu m_p)}$ and $\mu=2.3$.